 Having been thrust into the big ‘remote working experiment’ managers are having to rapidly figure out how to lead a team in this new reality.
 At first, this can seem daunting but with a few basic guidelines and some proactive steps, it is feasible to turn this into an opportunity to enhance your leadership skills and your teams’ enjoyment and productivity.

 Since remote working has been growing in momentum across the board and particularly in the IT domain there are plenty of organisations that have made mistakes and learned the lessons which enable others to build upon.
-Here at Archer we have been speaking with managers well practiced in this approach and have whittled their advice down to the following points.
+Here at Archer, we have been speaking with managers well practised in this approach and have whittled their advice down to the following points.

 Daily team meetings

 Having stand-up or Scrum meetings is regular practice while in the office so moving these to remote is straight forward.
 Your team needs to see you, and you need to see them.

 Bookending each day with team meetings in video call format is a great way for you to stay connected with your team as well as for them to stay connected with each other.
 It also gives people an opportunity to outline their daily goals and to speak about achievements, this will give a real sense of accountability and purpose while also making sure no-one is drifting off script.

 Communicate, communicate, communicate

 It probably goes without saying that you should be in regular communication with your team.
 Being connected to a team as a remote person is key to retention.